vittoric/vittoric/README.md

 ## [Born2beroot](../../../Born2beRoot)
 **Title: "Born2beroot: A Quest to Become the Ultimate Superuser"** <br> <br>

-Objective:  <br>
-- To conquer the world of Linux and become the ultimate superuser<br>
-- Gaining root access to the 42's server room and installing a secret arcade game<br>
-- Customizing the 42's login screen with memes<br> <br>

-Personal interests:<br>

-- Hacking into secure systems (for educational purposes only)<br>
-- Playing with firewalls<br>
-- Bragging about my Linux skills<br> <br>

 | Objective | Personal interests|
 |:----------: | :----------------: |
 To conquer the world of Linux and become the ultimate superuser | Hacking into secure systems (for educational purposes only)